TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-goblin-remains.md

 > The first odd thing of note is that the remains appear human in every way from the outside.
 If this figure walked down the hallway I would believe that the marines had been issued a new, black body armor I had not been told about.
 If I were to construct Troll infantry of my own I would not spend precious time or resources to shape them in the image of humans.
 But someone did.
 Someone went to great effort to make them look human from the outside.
 >
 > Based on recordings from Operation Dust Demon, there was no advantage to the infantry Trolls over traditional Troll combat efficiency.
 In fact, our AI scored its performance as far lower than traditional Troll resources.
-Their design does not indicate .
+Their design does not indicate that they were built for increased mobility or durability either.
 >
 > Another possibility is that they are easier to produce than traditional Trolls, but the detailing of their appearance and their miniature construction make this highly unlikely.
 >
 > My conclusion would be an attempt at subterfuge; creating robots that could sneak into human facilities.
 This doesn't sit right with me though.
 Surely it would be easier to miniaturize the technology further into small drones—which if the 4th had done I wouldn't know about of course—delete that last part.
 Delete that last part.
 No, don't write what I'm saying, delete, ah fuck it whatever.
 Everyone in SAWBONES already knows about the drones Valkyrie, ship me off to Pluto for all I care.
 >
 > Where was I?
 Oh, right, subterfuge.
 Wouldn't an even smaller robot with a poison or explosive payload be easier to produce and used to greater effect?
-My colleagues won't take this seriously, but my only conclusion is that whoever constructed these Repcons did it in OUR image FOR images sake.
+My colleagues won't take this seriously, but my only conclusion is that whoever constructed these Goblins did it in OUR image FOR images sake.
 It feels more poetic or divine than rational.
 >
 > ...I have to stop staying up for thirty-six hours straight.